How to Make “Who Hash” from The Grinch

 Why, that Grinch, he even took their last can of Who-Hash.

-Jim Carey’s classic “How the Grinch Stole Christmas” has become a required movie to watch to officially kick-off the holidays in our household.
-I’ve been watching it for over 20 years now – in fact, at 10 years old, this movie was one of the last, if not THE VERY LAST, movie that my family bought on VHS tape.
-I’ll let you extrapolate my age from there.
+Jim Carrey’s classic “How the Grinch Stole Christmas” has become a must-watch in our household to officially kick off the holidays.
+I’ve been watching it for over 20 years now—in fact, at 10 years old, this movie was one of the last, if not THE VERY LAST, movie that my family bought on VHS tape.
+I’ll let you figure out my age from there.

-Everyone wants the iconic Who Beast to be recreated from the movie – but what about the dish you can actually find in real life at Seuss Landing at Universal Studios Orlando?
+Everyone wants to recreate the iconic Roast Beast from the movie, but what about the dish you can actually find in real life at Seuss Landing at Universal Studios Orlando?

-You can find “Who Hash” at the Green Eggs & Ham Cafe – where it is served in a souvenir can with a Who Hash label.
-Naturally, I kept the can my lunch came in for the last few years with the intention of recreating the dish for you Hungry People.
+You can find “Who Hash” at the Green Eggs & Ham Cafe—where it is served in a souvenir can with a Who Hash label.
+Naturally, I kept the can my lunch came in with the intention of recreating the dish for you Hungry People.

 A Seuss-Style Recipe